caolan/async/README.md

 It is always good practice to `return callback(err, result)`  whenever a callback call is not the last statement of a function.

-### Binding a context to an iterator
+### Binding a context to an iteratee

 This section is really about `bind`, not about `async`.
-If you are wondering how to make `async` execute your iterators in a given context, or are confused as to why a method of another library isn't working as an iterator, study this example:
+If you are wondering how to make `async` execute your iteratees in a given context, or are confused as to why a method of another library isn't working as an iteratee, study this example:

 ```js
 // Here is a simple object with an (unnecessarily roundabout) squaring method